 COVID-19 has caused Amazon shopping to explode further.
 The online retail giant is hiring an additional 100.000 workers in the US to meet demand in the coming weeks (or months).
 Alongside the usual products, online food delivery services are also on the rise.

-Even before the outbreak, businesses were booming online, with sales more than doubling between 2016 and 2018, while serving less than 10% of customers.
+Even before the outbreak, businesses were booming online, with sales more than doubling between 2016 and 2018, despite serving less than 10% of customers.

-For at least a decade, the triumph of e-commerce was only a theory.
-Well, last February, online sales narrowly beat general merchandise stores, including department stores, warehouse clubs, and malls.
-If we talk about purchases such as houses, cars and ready meals, traditional commerce still surpasses online commerce, but this is changing rapidly, and online commerce will race after the coronavirus.
-Access or fully online experiences to buy cars, and even ads and virtual tours of homes will massively move online.
+For at least a decade the triumph of e-commerce was just a theory.
+Well, this past February, online sales narrowly beat general merchandise stores, including department stores, warehouse clubs and malls.
+If we talk about purchases such as houses, cars and ready meals, traditional commerce still surpasses online, but this is changing rapidly, and after the coronavirus online commerce will run.
+Access or completely online experiences to buy cars, and even classifieds and virtual tours of houses will move massively online.

 Urbanization

 The tendency to concentrate in large cities could undergo a decisive reversal.
-In life after the coronavirus, new models of suburbanization will emerge, and perhaps the idea of "social distancing" will inspire that of "urban distancing".
-Life in small towns will be more attractive when cultural goods and offerings once available only in big cities are made readily available online or with same-day delivery.
+In life after the coronavirus, new patterns of suburbanization will emerge, and perhaps the idea of “social distancing” will inspire that of “urban distancing.”
+Small-town living will be more attractive when goods and cultural offerings once available only in big cities are made readily available online or with same-day delivery.
 Add the fear of dense populations and infections and you will understand that COVID-19 will accelerate the dissipation of urban areas.

 the Institutions

-Around the world, local, state and federal governments are implementing never-before-seen peacetime emergency measures.
+Around the world, local, state and federal governments are implementing emergency measures never seen before in peacetime.
 Mayors and governors have declared states of emergency and closed bars, gyms and parks, placing limits on the number of people who can gather.
-Yet these same leaders are also loosening long-standing rules, at least temporarily.
-Today in Italy the medical degree has already become qualifying.
-A minimum limit of 200 days of attendance is no longer necessary to finish a school year.
-AIFA, notoriously cautious about approving drug trials, has now almost instantly allowed a new drug protocol that fights coronavirus symptoms.
+Yet these same leaders are also relaxing long-standing rules, at least temporarily.
+Today in Italy the degree in medicine has already become qualifying.
+To finish a school year, a minimum attendance limit of 200 days is no longer necessary.
+The AIFA, notoriously cautious about approving drug trials, has now almost instantly allowed a new protocol for a drug that combats the symptoms of the coronavirus.

-This is just one example.
-If the past is a prologue, governments at all levels will be slow to give up the power they are currently wielding, but the weight of public opinion and examples from our working, cultural and commercial lives could prove to be an effective counterweight.
+It's just an example.
+If past is prologue, governments at all levels will be slow to relinquish the power they are currently wielding, but the weight of public opinion and examples from our working, cultural and commercial lives could prove an effective counterweight.

 Life after the coronavirus

-Hypotheses and timelines on the end of this nightmare are whispered from many quarters.
-At least of its acute phase.
-In Italy, a little respite is imagined from June, in the USA Trump has predicted that the crisis will pass in July.
+Hypotheses and timing about the end of this nightmare are whispered in many quarters.
+At least in its acute phase.
+In Italy we imagine a bit of respite from June, in the USA Trump has predicted that the crisis will pass in July.

-Actually the Coronavirus probably it will change the next few decades as much as the 11/2008 attacks and the 20 financial crisis have changed the past XNUMX years.
+Actually the Coronavirus probably it will change the next few decades much as the 11/2008 attacks and the 20 financial crisis have changed the last XNUMX years.
 Life after the coronavirus will be a life "produced" by the coronavirus.

 Looking back at the cultural, economic and political responses to those events, it is difficult to say that the world reacted wisely.
 The wars in Afghanistan and Iraq, the redemption of finance and banks despite the subprime disaster.
 As a society, rather than coming together, we have become increasingly polarized and distrustful of public and private institutions.
 Those dynamics, however predictable, have only made things worse.

 This time we are on a different threshold.
-We are more tired and more wary than ever.
-Part of us knows deep down that a strong response to the pandemic ultimately relies more on our actions as individuals than on the action of world leaders.
+We are more tired and more distrustful than ever.
+Some part of us knows deep down that a strong response to the pandemic ultimately relies more on our actions as individuals than on the action of world leaders.

 However, the most optimistic scenario is the one that leads to the future that we have been imagining for 30 years.
 The dream of a world where we will all be able to participate more fully, express ourselves more convincingly and live as and where we want.

 Ironically, the switch will be forced by a global pandemic.
-A crisis that many (in my opinion not wrongly) they are confronting the Spanish flu epidemic of 1918, one of the defining events of the 20th century.
+A crisis that many (in my opinion not wrongly) they are comparing it to the Spanish flu epidemic of 1918, one of the defining events of the 20th century.

 Today, life after the coronavirus, after all its death toll, could evoke the future we haven't been able to build before.